adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-the-official-cms-partner-of-eleventy.md

   featured_image:
   featured_image_alt:
 ---
 We’re big fans of <a target="_blank" rel="noopener" href="https://cloudcannon.com/eleventy-cms/">Eleventy</a> here at CloudCannon — so much so that <a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/cloudcannon-com-is-now-built-with-eleventy/">we switched CloudCannon.com over to Eleventy </a>at the start of this year.
-With decreased build times for our editors and a much smoother workflow for our developers — not to mention the performance gains across the site — we knew it was the right choice.
+With faster build times for our editors and a much smoother workflow for our developers — not to mention the performance gains across the site — we knew it was the right choice.

 So we’re particularly excited to announce that CloudCannon and Eleventy have made it official: **CloudCannon is now the official CMS Partner for Eleventy**, and **Eleventy creator Zach Leatherman will be joining the CloudCannon team** as our new Developer Advocate!